-Trucks are the beasts of the modern age that may be seen on nearly every stretch of American highway.
+Trucks are the beasts of burden of the modern age, present on nearly every stretch of American highway.
 They weigh 40 tons and take up 80 feet of the road with growling vibrations of turbocharged diesel power.
 They haul our packages, carry our raw materials, and they connect the vital industries that build our economy.
 When not handled safely, these beasts can bite.
 Under the right guidance, these machines power the nation’s economy.
-However, a growing amount of the nation’s drivers are not sober and are threatening the safety of everyone on the road.
+However, many of our nation's truck operators are not sober and threaten the safety of everyone on the road.

-Deaths caused by trucks are increasing at noticeably rapid rates.
+Deaths caused by trucks are rapidly increasing.
 A study from the Federal Motor Carrier Safety Administration (FMCSA) revealed that trucking accidents increased and became deadlier as the economy improved from 2009 to 2013.
 This period saw fatal truck accidents increase at a startling rate of 17.3 percent.
 In 2013 alone, 3,541 truck accidents resulted in the deaths of 3,964 individuals.

 Truck drivers rely on the effects of alcohol and drugs for many reasons.
-Once used as a remedy for loneliness and depression while on the road, substance abuse is becoming a method of staying awake behind the wheel to meet the increasingly challenging demands of long hours and tight deadlines.
+Once used as a remedy for loneliness and depression while on the road, substance abuse has become a common method of staying awake behind the wheel to meet the increasingly challenging demands of long hours and tight deadlines.
 Some desperate truck drivers have turned to amphetamines to help them cope with demand.
-Traditionally used to treat ADHD and narcolepsy, amphetamines are a potent type of drug that stimulates the nervous system.
+Traditionally used to treat ADHD and narcolepsy, amphetamines stimulate the nervous system.

 Quantifying the Problem

-The world of working while on substances is a difficult one to explore as there is a layer of secrecy to the illicit activity.
-The use of drugs to stay awake rests at the underbelly of the trucking world; it's exposure could unleash reforms that would cut into the ability of companies to work their employees over longer hours.
+The world of driving while using drugs is a difficult one to explore as there is a layer of secrecy to the illicit activity.
+The use of drugs to stay awake rests at the underbelly of the trucking world; its exposure could unleash reforms that would cut into the ability of companies to work their employees over longer hours.
 While it’s hard to pin exactly how many people take amphetamines, it is possible to obtain a general idea by examining existing data.

 One Brazilian university compiled information from 36 studies to paint a picture of drug use in the global trucking industry.
 Though the study examined large countries that relied on trucking, it uncovered some revealing information about the business in the United States.
 The study found that the nation had the highest frequency of truckers who tested positive for drinking on the job at 12.5 percent.
 At a global scale, the study found that 29.5 percent of the world’s drivers admitted to relying on amphetamines.